 Carl Gustav (C.G.)
 Jung at his home library in Küsnacht, Switzerland.
 Kairos Film Foundation photo.
 Used with permission.

-⚪️ Sign up for our Monthly Newsletter ~ Scroll down to the bottom of this page to enter your email address.
-You can also view our current newsletter by clicking on the announcement bar above.
+⚪️ Sign up for our Newsletter ~ Scroll down to the bottom of this page to sign up to receive our monthly email newsletter.
+You can also view our current newsletter by clicking the link on the announcement bar at the top.

-⚪️ Subscribe to our YouTube Channel ~ We have two playlists, Speaking of Jung: Interviews with Jungian Analysts and The Quarantine Edition, as well as live videos with Laura, her 3-episode Speaking with Laura series, and recorded lectures by Jungian analysts.
+⚪️ Subscribe to our YouTube Channel ~ We have two playlists, Speaking of Jung: Interviews with Jungian Analysts and The Quarantine Edition, as well as live videos, the short-run series Speaking with Laura, and recorded lectures by Jungian analysts.

-⚪️ Episode 136: Girl Unfolding ~ Feb.
-12, 2025 ~ Jungian psychoanalyst and clinical psychologist Susan Schwartz, Ph.D.
+⚪️ Ep.
+136: Girl Unfolding ~ Feb.
+12, 2025 ~ Jungian analyst and clinical psychologist Susan Schwartz, Ph.D.
 (Ep.
 40, 76, 125) returned to us from Paradise Valley, Arizona to discuss her latest book, A Jungian Exploration of the Puella Archetype: Girl Unfolding, published in December by Routledge.

 2025 SCHEDULE